Story 1: Becoming a Working Adult

 He was overenthusiastic and got hurt.

-I’ve heard about such accidents and issues many times now.
+I’ve heard about such accidents and issues countless times by now.

-He’s a good guy, but he’s a bit slipshod and careless.
+He’s a good guy, but he’s a bit sloppy and disorganized.

 That nephew of mine is finally making his debut as a working adult.

-While that’s something to celebrate, I’ve heard that the company he’s joined is strict,
+While it’s something to celebrate, I’ve heard that the company he’s joined is fairly traditional.

-Will he be able to get to work properly at the right time every day?
+Will he be able to get to work properly on time every day?

-Will he be able to understand advice from his seniors and supervisors without missing things,
+Will he be able to catch and understand advice from his seniors and supervisors,

 To celebrate the start of this new chapter of his life,